Nerry-AXL/Nerry-AXL/README.md

 - 🎓 Final-year student at **Federal University of Ilorin**, Nigeria
 - 🤖 Passionate about building intelligent systems, especially in **low-resource African languages** and **Sign Language**
-- 🔬 Final year research: *"Effect of Saw Dust and Rice Husk Treated with Abattoir Effluent on Loamy Soil Contaminated with Petroleum Products"*
+- 🔬 Final year research: *"AI Reinforcement Learning Agents for Automated Penetration testing"*
 - 🛡️ Currently transitioning into **Cybersecurity** with a focus on **AI-powered Penetration Testing**
 - 🧠 I build production-level tools using AI — from **chatbots**, **driver drowsiness detectors**, to **real-time surveillance systems**